Deutsche Wohnen

 Deutsche Wohnen SE is a German property company, and one of the 30 companies that compose the DAX index.
-The position in the DAX was reached in June 2020 from previous MDAX position after Lufthansa was downgraded to the MDAX because of losses during the COVID-19 pandemic.
+Previously listed on the MDAX, it replaced Lufthansa on the DAX after Lufthansa was downgraded to the MDAX because of losses during the COVID-19 pandemic.
+Germany's largest real estate company for private apartments Vonovia took over Deutsche Wohnen, the second largest German company in 2021.
+Vonovia acquired additional shares and now holds 87.6 percent of Deutsche Wohnen.
+This created a European real estate giant with around 568,000 apartments.

+History

 In July 2015, it was reported that Deutsche Wohnen had about EUR 600M available, and might be looking to acquire 8,000-9,000 apartments.

-In September 2021, a public referendum named after the company took place, asking the residents of Berlin if large corporate landlords should be expropriated of their residential apartments.
-Over 56% of voters agreed, and the decision has been put in front of the newly elected local government.
+In September 2021, a public referendum named after the company took place, asking the residents of Berlin if large corporate landlords should have their residential apartments expropriated.
+Over 56% of voters agreed, and the decision has been put before the newly elected local government.